LBeghini/Java-Unit-Tests/README.md

 # :coffee: Java Unit Tests

 ## About
-This application is a simple Java Console Application that aims to implement a base code that calculates BMI: Body Mass Index to apply unit tests in JUnit.
+This application is a simple Java Console Application that aims to implement a base code that calculates BMI (Body Mass Index) to apply unit tests in JUnit.

 ## Technologies
 - Java 15